KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 * **31%** of the top used SDKs are easy targets for this attack
 * **5** additional SDKs required an account to download the SDK (do they have something to hide?)

-I notified the affected parties ahead of time, giving them enough time to resolve the issue before publicly blogging about it.
-Out of the **13** affected SDKs, **2** (AWS, BuddyBuild) resolved the issue within 3 business days, 1 resolved the issue within a month (Localytics), and 11 SDKs are still vulnerable to this attack at the time of publishing this post.
+I notified all affected in November/December 2017, giving them 2 months to resolve the issue before publicly talking about it.
+Out of the 13 affected SDKs

+- **1** resolved the issue within three business days
+- **5** resolved the issue within a month
+- **7** SDKs are still vulnerable to this attack at the time of publishing this post.

+The SDK providers that are still affected haven't responded to my emails, or just replied with "We're gonna look into this" - all of them in the top 50 most most-used SDKs.

 Looking through the available CocoaPods, there are a total of **4,800** releases affected, from a total of **623** CocoaPods.
-Generated this data locally using the `Specs` repo with the command `grep -l -r '"http": "http://' *`.
+I generated this data locally using the `Specs` repo with the command `grep -l -r '"http": "http://' *`.

 ### Open Source vs Closed Source

 Looking the number above, you are much likely to be affected by attacks if you use closed source SDKs.
 More importantly: When an SDK is closed source, it’s much harder for you to verify the integrity of the dependency.
-As you probably know, you should always [check the Pods directory into version control](https://guides.cocoapods.org/using/using-cocoapods.html#should-i-check-the-pods-directory-into-source-control), to easily detect changes and be able to audit your dependency updates.
+As you probably know, you should always [check the Pods directory into version control](https://guides.cocoapods.org/using/using-cocoapods.html#should-i-check-the-pods-directory-into-source-control), to detect changes and be able to audit your dependency updates.
 100% of the open source SDKs I investigated can be used directly from GitHub, meaning even the 3 SDKs affected are not actually affected if you make sure to use the version on GitHub instead of taking it from the provider’s website.

 Based on the numbers above it is clear that in addition to not being able to dive into the source code for closed source SDKs you also have a much higher risk of being attacked.
 Not only person-in-the-middle attacks, but also: